2. We must come to believe that a Power greater than ourselves: Jesus Christ’s sacrificial love, could restore us to sanity.

 So if we have fully embraced honesty, then we will also find that everyone of us is given a measure of faith by God.
 And that we actually are already exercising it in some way every day.

 So there is a measure of faith that God has given to every person.
 And so God expects us to start directing that faith towards him.
-To further exercise ourselves in faith in God, so that it will grow stronger.
+We further exercise ourselves in faith in God, so that it will even yet grow stronger.

 When we begin to establish some faith in God, at first it may seem to start out very small.
 But if we will clear the ground of our heart from the things that keep faith from growing: little faith, like a tiny mustard seed, can grow into big faith!